khudgins/documentation/agent/linux/startService.rst

 Invocation
 ~~~~~~~~~~

-This script is called automatically by enstratus during the deployment start for services with a service image.
+This script is called automatically by enStratus during the deployment start for services with a service image.

 Dependencies